arthur5120/real-time-chat-app/--todo-list.md

 # chat style not updating when the session expires.
 [DONE]
 # Editing the message and cancelling afterwards makes it blank instead of returning to the last state.
 [DONE]
 # Clicking the area above the title doesn't remove the user inactive status.
 [DONE]
 # Edited status not showing on the other chats when freshly editing a message for the first time.
+[DONE]
 # A message is being added to the local chat erroneously for a moment before the chat loads the correct messages.
 # Editing message and clicking off of it deletes the text content.
 [DONE]
 # useEffect rarely stops prematurely, locking the user from interacting with the UI.
 # Editing is cancelled when receiving a new message.
 [DONE]
 # Editing a message cancelled when a message is edited on the other end.
 [DONE]
 # Editing the message fails sometimes.
 # Room user list not updating in real time.
+[DONE]
 # Handle infinite loops when the server is out.
 [DONE]
 # When server is out and comes back, the user can't logout due to the token and gets stuck on the chat screen.
 # When confirming an edit on a non freshly created message, the changes aren't applied.
 [DONE]